Ayjemal07/LibraryAPI/README.md

-This is a mock Car Inventory API app.
-It displays data about cars.
+This is a mock Book API app.
+It displays book data.